MohamedAyman04/image_processing_API/README.md

 - inside tests directory all the tests belongs there for all the files and functionalities
 - finally there are some json packages for any configurations needed

+## to see if the app works
+go to http://localhost:8080 it should respond with Welcome to image resize app

 ## how to use it
 - open you browser
 - the url: http://localhost:8080/api/images